veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

 All that's left for us to do is to compute our $K$ means for our source image and apply the transformation to the target image.
-We subtract the target mean and add back the source mean to each channel but the alpha -- we're okay with it just being unchanged, as we've already cleaned it via the thresholding function.
+We subtract the target mean and add back the source mean to each channel except the alpha -- we're okay with it just being unchanged, as we've already cleaned it via the thresholding function.

 ```rust
 let src_means = k_means::<3, 4, 10>(&src_data_xyza);